Thai Airways Logo

 • Dark pink is the color of tropical orchids.

-The word “Thai” is written in a modern font with an Asian style.
+The word “Thai” is written in a modern, Asian-style font.
 The diagonal strokes at the ends of the letters make the word uneven and dynamic, conveying the airline’s vibrant energy.
 This emblem serves two purposes: it showcases the brand’s national character and creates an international image.

 2005 – today